cozy/cozy-monitor/README.md

 ## License

-Cozy Monitor is developed by Cozy Cloud and distributed under the GPL v3 license.
+Cozy Monitor is developed by Cozy Cloud and distributed under the LGPL v3 license.

 ## What is Cozy?